honeybadger26/otree_rule-following-as-signal/README.md

 # Todo - Simon

-- Where are we at with Part 2?
-I can't see code for it...?
-[Simon: As discussed this is done, but hard to clearly see.
-Under `rfas/models.py` there are PTx_NUM_ROUNDS variables which you can use to change the number of rounds of each part]
 - Instructions page
-	- Increase size of graphic in "Roles" box by about 50% (I can generate a higher res image if required) [Simon: This is done.
-Check out the image and if its too low res for your liking then replace `_static/players.png`]
 	- "Click the blue headings to collapse the subsections." -- this functionality doesn't appear to be working.
 Is it easy to restore?
 - Demographic survey
 	- Gender question -- code it the same way as in groupreputation3 project [Simon: I would avoid doing this.
 Looking back, that code was a bit hacky to achieve what I needed.
 I've made this free text entry instead.]